dmitrybryantsew/testVoiceRecognition/readme.md

 Basic voice recognition program that uses vosk-API as recognition tool, pyqt for window and pyperclip for easy copypasting

-tested on rus and eng, was better for me then other opensource options like sphinx or deepspeech
+tested on rus and eng and it was better for me then other opensource options like sphinx or deepspeech

 to use it you need https://alphacephei.com/vosk/models for your language and paste extracted folder name to line 99 in main (self.recognizer = Recognizer("folder name goes here"))